-Sheffield & Tinsley Canal turns 200 years old this year, and we are spending the whole year celebrating.
+Sheffield & Tinsley Canal turned 200 years old in 2019, and we spent the whole year celebrating.

 On the 22 February 2019 we held a party for the 200th birthday of the Sheffield & Tinsley Canal.
 We want to celebrate its history with all the communties that continue to embrace this hidden gem in the heart of the city.